blaz-cerpnjak/blaz-cerpnjak/README.md

 Currently I'm pursuing a Master's degree in Informatics and Data Technologies atFaculty of Electrical Engineering and Computer Science in Maribor.

-- 💻 My hobbies are programming & video editing
+- 💻 My hobbies are developing various app and video games & video editing

 ### Unity games 🎮